Dr Marika Sosnowski

 Twitter Twitter

-Marika Sosnowski is an Australian-qualified lawyer, a Postdoctoral Research Fellow at Melbourne Law School and a Research Associate at the German Institute for Global and Area Studies (GIGA) in Hamburg.
-Her works sits at the intersection of socio-political-legal anthropology.
-Her primary research interests are in the fields of critical security studies (mainly ceasefires), local/rebel governance and legal systems (particularly issues around citizenship and belonging) with a geographical focus on Syria.
+Marika Sosnowski is a legal anthropologist with primary research interests in the fields of critical security studies (mainly ceasefires), local/rebel governance and legal systems (particularly issues around citizenship and belonging) with a geographical focus on Syria.

-From June 2023 until May 2026 she is based in the Peter McMullin Centre on Statelessness at Melbourne Law School working on a postdoctoral project which examines the legal after-life of war and revolution.
-The project aims to better understand how people internalise and experience the law at an everyday level after mass violence or world-shaping events.
+From June 2023 until May 2026 she is based in the Peter McMullin Centre on Statelessness at Melbourne Law School working on an innovative and interdisciplinary slow scholarship project with 10 international scholars which examines the legal after-life of war and revolution.
+The project aims to better understand how people internalise and experience the law at an everyday level after mass violence or world-shaping events in a range of contexts including Myanmar, Colombia, Cyprus, North Korea, Pakistan, Syria, Jordan, Germany and Australia; and how these afterlives map onto first-hand encounters at checkpoints, with sexual and gender-based violence, with access to documents and citizenship rights, in frozen conflicts, with movements for peace, transitional, youth and criminal justice.

-Marika’s academic work has been published in Citizenship Studies, International Studies Quarterly, the Leiden Journal of International Law and Civil Wars among others.
-Her first book Redefining Ceasefires: Wartime Order and Statebuilding in Syria came out in June 2023 with Cambridge University Press.
-She has also published a range of more public-facing work including for Middle East Eye, the New Humanitarian, the Lieber Institute West Point, the Australian Broadcasting Corporation, The Atlantic Council and the Washington Institute.
+Marika’s academic work has been published in Third World Quarterly, Citizenship Studies, International Studies Quarterly, the Leiden Journal of International Law and Civil Wars among others.
+Her first book Redefining Ceasefires: Wartime Order and Statebuilding in Syria came out in June 2023 with Cambridge University Press and her second book, 58 Facets: on law, violence and revolution in September 2025 with Melbourne University Press.

 Memberships and affiliations